underrun/pybsddb/README.txt

    are indicated in the README then apply it to your Berkeley DB sources and rebuild it.

-1. First, make sure that you have a BerkeleyDB version >= 3.3 and no later than 4.5 and that it is built and installed.
-Setup.py will detect a db3 or BerkeleyDB directory under either /usr/local or /usr in that order; this will catch installations from RPMs and most hand installations under Unix.
+1. First, make sure that you have a Berkeley DB version >= 3.3 and no later than 4.5 and that it is built and installed.
+Setup.py will detect a db3 or Berkeley DB directory under either /usr/local or /usr in that order; this will catch installations from RPMs and most hand installations under Unix.
 If setup.py can't find your libdb then you can give it a hint either in the environment (using the BERKELEYDB_DIR